junker149/kaze/README.md

 # 🌬️ Kaze

 *Kaze* (風) means "wind" in Japanese, symbolizing the free flow of thoughts and ideas.
-This project aims to create a **medium-like blogging platform** with a **beautiful UI** where users can share their stories, articles, and insights effortlessly.
+This project aims to create a **medium-like blogging platform** with a **minimalistic UI** where users can share their stories, articles, and insights effortlessly.

 ---

 ## 🚀 Features

 - 📝 **Rich Text Editor**: Craft and format blogs with an intuitive editor.
-- 🎨 **Beautiful UI**: Aesthetic, responsive design for a seamless user experience.
+- 🎨 **Minimalistic UI**: Aesthetic, responsive design for a seamless user experience.
 - 🏷️ **Tagging System**: Categorize and discover blogs with tags.
 - 🔍 **Search & Explore**: Find blogs and authors through a powerful search feature.
 - 📊 **Analytics**: Track views, likes, and comments on posts (future implementation).